On a certain inequality for the sum of norms and reverse uncertainty relations: Applications: A reverse uncertainty relation

 \section{Applications: A reverse uncertainty relation}

 The inequality (\ref{in1}) is simple and may be useful in some applications: It seems that it should be of interest to, among others, physicists studying the so--called "reverse uncertainty relations", see e.g. \cite{Deb,Xiao3,Xiao4,Pri,Pri1,Pri2}.
 In these papers an upper bound for a sum of norms was applied to define the reverse uncertainty relation for the sum of variances and properties of such a relation were analyzed.
-The upper bound mentioned and having more complicated form then that resulting from (\ref{in1}) was found in \cite{Deb,Xiao3,Xiao4} using the Dunkl--Williams inequality \cite{Dun}.
-Now let us try to derive the "reverse uncertainty relation" using inequality (\ref{in1}).
+The upper bound for the relation (\ref{Mac12}) and having more complicated form then that resulting from (\ref{in0}), (\ref{in1}) was found in \cite{Deb,Xiao3,Xiao4} using the Dunkl--Williams inequality \cite{Dun}.
+Now let us try to derive the "reverse uncertainty relation" using inequalities (\ref{in0}) and (\ref{in1}).

 In a general case, the variance $(\Delta_{\phi} F)^{2}$ of an observable $F$, when the quantum system is in the state $|\phi\rangle$, is defined as follows

 where $\delta_{\phi} F = F - \langle F\rangle_{\phi}\,\mathbb{I} $, and $\langle F\rangle_{\phi} \stackrel{\rm def}{=} \langle \phi|F|\phi\rangle$ is the expected value of an observable $F$ in a system that is in the state $|\phi\rangle$, (where $|\phi\rangle \in {\cal H}$ is the normalized vector and ${\cal H}$ is the Hilbert space of states of the quantum system under considerations), provided that $|\langle\phi|F|\phi \rangle |< \infty$.
 Equivalently: